Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO Algorithm with Full Constraint Feedback

 where in step (a), we have used Definition \eqref{surr-cost-def} for the surrogate costs along with the feasibility of the comparator sequence.
-Algorithm \ref{COCOAlgonewest1} now runs Algorithm \ref{COCOAlgogen} upon setting $\mathcal{A}^{\textrm{OCO}} = \textsf{ADER}$.
-Hence, using Theorem \ref{ader-reg-bd}, the RHS of the dynamic regret decomposition inequality \eqref{dyn-reg-decomp} for any feasible comparator sequence can be upper bounded as:
+Finally, using Theorem \ref{ader-reg-bd}, the RHS of inequality \eqref{dyn-reg-decomp} can be upper bounded as: